-- The applicant’s full record of achievement in college preparatory work in high school.
-This includes the number and rigor of courses taken and grades earned in those courses.
-Positive factors can include completing courses beyond the University’s a-g minimums and choosing a strong senior year course load.
-We also consider performance in honors, college level, Advanced Placement (AP), and International Baccalaureate Higher Level (IBHL) courses to the extent that such courses are available to the applicant.
-To assess achievement levels, we look at individual grades earned and the pattern of achievement over time.
-We compare an applicant’s achievement to those of others in the same high school.
-We follow the guidelines of the University of California Eligibility in the Local Context program.
+- The applicant’s full record of achievement in college preparatory work in high school, including the number and rigor of courses taken and grades earned in those courses.
+Consideration will be given to completion of courses beyond the University’s a-g minimums; strength of the senior year course load; and performance in honors, college level, Advanced Placement (AP), and International Baccalaureate Higher Level (IBHL) courses to the extent that such courses are available to the applicant.
+In assessing achievement levels, consideration will be given to individual grades earned, to the pattern of achievement over time, and to an applicant’s achievement relative to that of others in his or her high school, including whether he or she is among those identified as Eligible in the Local Context.

-- Personal qualities of the applicant.
-We value leadership ability, character, motivation, tenacity, initiative, originality, creativity, intellectual independence, responsibility, insight, maturity, and demonstrated concern for others and for the community.
-Traditional measures of academic achievement may not capture these qualities.
-But the reader may find them elsewhere in the application.
-We consider these qualities to be positive indicators of the student’s ability to succeed at UCLA and beyond.
+- Personal qualities of the applicant, including leadership ability, character, motivation, tenacity, initiative, originality, creativity, intellectual independence, responsibility, insight, maturity, and demonstrated concern for others and for the community.
+These qualities may not be reflected in traditional measures of academic achievement.
+They may be found elsewhere in the application and judged by the reader as positive indicators of the student’s ability to succeed at UCLA and beyond.

 - Likely contributions to the intellectual and cultural vitality of the campus.
-We look for a broad range of intellectual interests and achievements.
-We value evidence of ability and desire to contribute to the campus, and to its diversity: cultural, socioeconomic, and intellectual.
-We consider the likelihood that a student will interact socially and intellectually with faculty and fellow students, inside and outside the classroom.
+In addition to a broad range of intellectual interests and achievements, consideration will be given to evidence of an applicant’s ability and desire to contribute to a campus that values cultural, socioeconomic, and intellectual diversity.
+This includes the likelihood that the student would make meaningful and unique contributions to intellectual and social interchanges with faculty and fellow students, both inside and outside the classroom.

 - Other evidence of achievement.
-We recognize exemplary, sustained achievement in any field of intellectual or creative endeavor.
-Examples include accomplishments in the performing arts and athletics; employment; leadership in school or community organizations or activities; and community service.
+This criterion will recognize exemplary, sustained achievement in any field of intellectual or creative endeavor; exceptional performance on AP/IBHL exams, accomplishments in the performing arts and athletics; employment; leadership in school or community organizations or activities; and community service.

 - Opportunities.
-We consider all achievements, both academic and non-academic, in the context of the applicant’s actual opportunities.
-Readers base their assessments on how fully the applicant has taken advantage of those opportunities.
-To gauge the strength of the high school curriculum, we look at the school’s resources; the availability of honors, AP, and IBHL courses; and the total number of college preparatory courses available.
-When they can, readers compare the achievements of students in the same applicant pool who attended the same high school.
-These applicants are likely to have similar opportunities to achieve.
+All achievements, both academic and non-academic, are considered in the context of the opportunities an applicant has had, and the reader’s assessment is based on how fully the applicant has taken advantage of those opportunities.
+In evaluating the context in which academic accomplishments have taken place, readers consider the strength of the high school curriculum, including the availability of honors, AP, and IBHL courses, and the total number of college preparatory courses available, among other indicators of the resources available within the school.
+When appropriate and feasible, readers look comparatively at the achievements of applicants in the same pool who attended the same high school and therefore might be expected to have similar opportunities to achieve.